-In this article we’ll cover the cheapest universities for international students and most affordable countries to study abroad, what you should consider when working out a budget, and how to save money on student shipping.
+Within this article, we will explore the most economical universities catering to international students and identify the most budget-friendly countries for studying abroad.
+We will delve into the essential things to consider when devising a budget and how to save money on cost-effective student shipping.

 Working Out A Budget

 Figuring out how much money you need to have in order to study abroad is tough.
 There’s a lot to consider, and the costs can start to rack up quickly.
 Below, we’ve separated your big spends into four main groups.
 These will be your primary costs.
-Slot the numbers in when you’ve done your research into your chosen country of study, uni, and method of transport.
-This will give you a budget to work towards.
+Slot the numbers in when you’ve done your research into the best destinations to study abroad for you, this will give you a budget to work towards.